Software engineers apply scientific and mathematical principles to create computer software and solve problems

 Many of the larger graduate recruiters will only employ graduates with proven technical skills and a good degree (2:1 or above) in a computing-related discipline.

 Smaller companies generally prefer degrees of a computing, scientific or numeric nature.
-In some cases, however, graduates with an unrelated degree may be considered as long as their technical knowledge and enthusiasm can be demonstrated.
+In some cases, however, graduates with an unrelated degree may be considered if their technical knowledge and enthusiasm can be demonstrated.

 An HND in a computer-related subject may improve chances of entry and candidates with substantial systems development experience may be considered.